-Both international development policy and development cooperation are influenced by international bodies on UN level, international finance institutions, the OECD, the European Union and the G20, as well as by large and smaller bilateral “donors”.
+Both international development policy and development cooperation are influenced by international bodies on UN level, international finance institutions(IFIs), the OECD, the European Union and the G20, as well as by large and smaller bilateral “donors”.

 Because the new global reference framework is relevant to the entire field of development research, it is a horizontal aspect of the work of the entire ÖFSE research department.
-Therefore different aspects of the global debate on the 2030 -Agenda are taken up and elaborated upon by means of publications, events and reflective debates with key Austrian players in the field.
+Therefore, different aspects of the global debate on the 2030 agenda are taken up and elaborated upon by means of publications, events and reflective debates with key Austrian players in the field.